> Instabilities, Waves and Turbulence

 leading, for example, to anomalous reflection on solid boundaries.

-or by global oscillating perturbations of the fluid container rotation, which mimic planets harmonic motions,
+moving objects leading to wake of inertial waves (fig. 2), or by harmonic perturbations of the fluid container rotation, which mimic planets harmonic motions,

 These experiments are performed on the specifically designed "Gyroflow" rotating platform.